abudrionis/icdcoder/README.md

 `python3 BERT_coder.py` followed by one of the main arguments specified in the section "Fine-tuning and testing using the main arguments" below.

 *Note that for the commands to work, your working directory has to be the icdcoder folder.
-Also, if your using a virtual environment, it should be activated*
+Also, if your using a virtual environment, it should be activated.
+If it was a while ago you cloned the repository, make sure you have the latest version by entering* `git pull`

 ### Fine-tuning and testing using the main arguments
 *Note that the arguments are mutually exclusive and one is required to run the BERT_coder.py script*